magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 # Energy Hackdays 2020 Group 05 e-mobility behavior analysis

 ## things to do
-- run everything on database server
+- run Data engineering part on database server
 - productionalize frontend to shoot queries onto database and parse them to json